BlockCarbon/market/whitepaper.md

 * Prior solutions to solve legacy market problems using blockchain and what has held them back
 * The unique characteristics of Cardano, and its challenges and game changing advantages

+The current carbon pricing and trading systems face several significant implementation challenges.
+Most notably, carbon prices in existing systems remain far too low to drive meaningful change.
+While economists estimate that prices need to be at least $50-100 per ton of CO2 to create effective incentives, many systems currently operate below $30.
+The situation is further complicated by the numerous exemptions and free allowances granted to certain sectors, primarily due to political pressure and fears about international competitiveness through carbon leakage.
+Additionally, the technical challenges of accurately verifying and monitoring emissions, particularly in developing countries, create significant gaps in the system.
+The existence of different systems across regions has also led to opportunities for accounting manipulation and regulatory arbitrage.

+The practical operation of carbon markets presents its own set of challenges.
+Price volatility in trading systems makes it difficult for businesses to plan and implement long-term investments in emission reductions.
+The development of complex financial instruments around carbon credits has sometimes obscured the connection to actual emission reductions.
+There have been cases of fraudulent offset projects or projects that claim credit for actions that would have occurred anyway.
+Furthermore, the current global patchwork of different systems creates high transaction costs and regulatory uncertainty that can inhibit effective market function.

+The fundamental tension in this debate is between those who believe market mechanisms can effectively drive transition, albeit imperfectly, and those who argue for more direct and immediate action.
+While Thunberg and others advocate for immediate regulatory intervention and keeping fossil fuels in the ground, most economists maintain that carbon pricing, despite its flaws, remains an essential tool that should be used in conjunction with other policies such as renewable energy support, efficiency standards, and public investment in clean infrastructure.

 ## 2.3 Market Dynamics and Technological Imperatives